Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Dimension-7 and -8 Condensates

-Here, the condensate notations in Ref.~\cite{high_order_condensates} are adopted; the term $\gamma^{[\mu}\gamma^\nu\gamma^\rho\gamma^\alpha\gamma^{\beta]}$ in the last line vanishes at dimension 4, but the denominator also vanishes at dimension 4; thus, we keep this term in $d$ dimensions.
-For convenience, here we present the definition of each condensate.
+Here, the condensate notations in Ref.~\cite{high_order_condensates} are adopted.
+In the last line of Eq.~\eqref{d8_expansion}, both the term $\gamma^{[\mu}\gamma^\nu\gamma^\rho\gamma^\alpha\gamma^{\beta]}$ and the denominator vanish at dimension-4; therefore, we keep this term in dimension-$d$.
+For convenience, the definition of each condensate is presented below.
 The dimension-3 and -5 condensates are simple: